Native American people and Mormonism: Native American enslavement

 While considering appropriations for Utah Territory, Representative Justin Smith Morrill criticized the LDS Church for its laws on Indian slavery.
-He said that the laws were unconcerned about the way the Indian slaves were captured, noting that the only requirement was that the Indian be possessed by a white person through purchase or otherwise.
+He said that the laws were unconcerned about the way the Indian slaves were captured, noting that the only requirement was that the Indian be possessed by a White person through purchase or otherwise.
 He said that Utah was the only American government to enslave Indians, and said that state-sanctioned slavery "is a dreg placed at the bottom of the cup by Utah alone".
 The Republicans' abhorrence of slavery in Utah delayed Utah's entrance as a state into the Union.
 In 1857, Representative Justin Smith Morrill estimated that there were 400 Indian slaves in Utah.
 Richard Kitchen has identified at least 400 Indian slaves taken into Mormon homes, but estimates even more went unrecorded because of the high mortality rate of Indian slaves.
 Many of them tried to escape.
 Slavery in Utah ended in 1862 when the United States Congress abolished it nationwide.
 In a 2020 general conference address church apostle Quentin Cook said of early church history, "Many [non-Mormon] Missourians considered Native Americans a relentless enemy and wanted them removed from the land.
 In addition, many of the Missouri settlers were slave owners and felt threatened by those who were opposed to slavery.
 In contrast, our doctrine respected the Native Americans, and our desire was to teach them the gospel of Jesus Christ.
 With respect to slavery, our scriptures had made it clear that no man should be in bondage to another."

 Violence

+Battles

-Violence between Mormon adherents and Native Americans include the Battle Creek massacre, Salt Creek Canyon massacre, Fountain Green massacre, Bear River Massacre, Battle at Fort Utah, Black Hawk War, Ute Wars, Wakara's (Walker's) War, and Posey War.
+Violence between Mormon adherents and Native Americans include the Black Hawk War, Ute Wars, Wakara's (Walker's) War, and Posey War.

+Massacres of Native American people by LDS adherents

+Timpanogos extermination order

 During the 1850 escalation to the Battle at Fort Utah, Brigham Young ordered his Deseret Territorial Militia to "go and kill" the Timpanogos people of Utah Valley, further stating, "We have no peace until the men [are] killed off—never treat the Indian as your equal".
 He clarified that the militia should "let the women and children live if they behave themselves."
 Following this order was the "bloodiest week of Indian killing in Utah history."
 By the end of the wintertime conflict over 100 Timpanogos Utes were killed by Young's forces, and 50 of their bodies were beheaded and their heads put on display for several weeks in Fort Utah as a warning to the 26 surviving Native American women and children prisoners from the conflict held there.
 The prisoners were then distributed to LDS families to be used as slaves.